it3xl/Papercut/README.md

 This version of Papercut is used only as a Windows service or as many Windows services on the same machine.

 ## Features
 * Saving of email massages to a configured folder.
+You may make this folder a shared folder.
-* Using of subfolders for storing messages.
-The subfolders are created from mail Sender address (if not empty).
+* Messages will be stored in sub-foders with a name from Sender SMTP header (if not empty).
+I.e. sender's email address.
+* If you messages have the "Original-Envelope-ID" SMTP header then messages will be stored in sub-folders of the second level with a name from this header.
 * Configuring of log files root folder.
 * New log file format Papercut.Service.SMTPport-YYYYMMdd.log
 * Saved email .eml files have the format YY.MMdd-HH.mm.ssfff Subject_first_letters random.eml